Warning: this is a shameless display of fabric. I’m not going to make any excuses, they would be meaningless.

 Anyway, if this room was a man-cave, one would probably put a refrigerator here.
 But I put my sweet little fabric hutch there.
 And hung some thread.

-Back to my folding story, I used tips from this wonderful fabric organization post and folded most of my fat quarters and all of my half-yard pieces.
+Back to my folding story, I folded most of my fat quarters and all of my half-yard pieces.
 It literally took me hours.

 I wonder how long it will stay this way.